 The video explains the carbon cycle and how this dynamic equilibrium works.
 Human activity has knocked off the cycle’s balance through enormous amounts of carbon dioxide thrown into the atmosphere in only a few hundred years.

-Is there a way to restore this balance, and what climate mitigation will humans take to put an end to climate change?
+Is there a way to restore this balance, and what climate mitigation will humans take to end climate change?

-And if emissions continue, what climate adaptation is needed to protect humans and infrastructures against the consequences of climate change.
+If emissions continue, what climate adaptation is needed to protect humans and infrastructures against the consequences of climate change?

 Watch this fascinating video below: